 By Steve Waters

 It’s nice to believe we’re unique but, in truth, human patterns of behaviour are predictable.

 This isn’t always a bad thing – particularly for professional advisors like me who’ve operated in a specialist field for some years.
 It helps us identify what’s driving people to act in certain ways, so we can help guide them through their property investment journey.

-So, which of these four types do you identify with?
+So, which of these five types do you identify with?

 - The observer

 Few people begin a challenging journey by simply ploughing forward without first acquiring at least a little background knowledge.

 Successful investors must primarily seek out knowledge and understand the subject, and that begins with observing.